-Employees who are enrolled in a high-deductible health plan and are receiving a contribution to a health savings account are not eligible to enroll in the flexible benefit program under this section.
+Employees who are enrolled in a high-deductible health plan with an accompanying health savings account are not eligible to enroll in the flexible benefit program under this section.
 See Section 2.8.1.
+Health Savings Account.

 2.8.1 Health Savings Account